 Meeting an Octopus

-I wasn’t planning to go for a swim that day, but once I came up to this super calm, crystal clear bay and realized that I was all alone, I couldn’t help but go for a little skinny dip.
+Then in April, I hiked to a beautiful crystal-clear bay.
+I wasn’t planning on swimming or looking for octopuses that day, but since there was no one around, I couldn’t help but go for a little skinny dip.
 The water was a chilly 14°C (57°F) and the air temperature was about the same, so I didn’t swim for long.
 I dunked in a few times, then ran out of the water and started drying myself with a T-shirt.

 Then, as soon as I looked back at the water, I noticed an octopus!
 He was very close to the shore and it seemed like he was staring at me from within the water.
 I moved closer to the water and he moved next to a rock, closer to me.